Favmir/UsefulCapsLock/README.md

 ## To Do List
 - [ ] Rewrite this botched mess of a code
-- [ ] Add Unicode character searcher
+- [ ] Add Unicode character browser